airbytehq/airbyte/docs/connector-development/config-based/index.md

 | [Backoff strategies](./advanced-topics.md#backoff-strategies)                             | [Exponential](./advanced-topics.md#Exponential-backoff)<br/>[Constant](./advanced-topics.md#Constant-Backoff)<br/>[Derived from headers](./advanced-topics.md#Wait-time-defined-in-header)                                                                       |

 If the answer to all questions is yes, you can use the low-code framework to build a connector for the source.
-If not, you can use the CDK, and [request the feature](../../contributing-to-airbyte/README.md#requesting-new-features) and use the [Python CDK](../cdk-python/README.md).
+Otherwise, you can use the [Python CDK](../cdk-python/README.md), and [request the feature](../../contributing-to-airbyte/README.md#requesting-new-features).

 ## Prerequisites